Ashfords is regulated by the Solicitors Regulation Authority.

 - Investigating reputation

-If through our recruitment process, we suspect someone is being exploited, the HR department will follow our reporting procedures.
+If, through the recruitment process, there is suspicion that someone is being exploited, the HR department will report their suspicions to Risk & Compliance.

-The Firm will monitor our procedures and review the Anti-Slavery policy regularly and at least annually on publication of the Firm's annual statement.
-We will provide information and (if necessary) training on any changes which are made.
+Ashfords will monitor our procedures and review this Anti-Slavery: Policy at least annually on publication of the annual statement.
+We will provide information and training, if necessary, on any changes which are made.